prcutler/awesome-macropad/README.md

 - [PyCurrentWindow](https://github.com/astridos2go/PyCurrentWindow) automatically detects the focused application and automatically changes to the correct macros by astridos2go.
 (Windows only)
 - [Macro Hotkeys + Extensions](https://github.com/notnavindu/adafruit-macropad-hotkeys-with-extensions) Modified version of Adafruit's [Hotkeys](https://learn.adafruit.com/macropad-hotkeys) script.
 Includes a Pomodoro timer, Bongo Cat and support to write your own extensions.
 By notnavindu
 - [Bongo Cat](https://github.com/christanaka/circuitpython-bongo) by christanaka
+- [MacroPadSynthPlug](https://github.com/todbot/macropadsynthplug) is a small board that plugs into the StemmaQT port and gives you TRS-A MIDI In and Audio line out and allows it to be a stand-alone MIDI synth by todbot.

 ## Games